FAQs

 Before IPO: There is no restriction on transfer of shares held in demat form until IPO Cut-off date of allotment of shares in the IPO (Generally a week before allotment of shares in the IPO).

-We are not a registered Investment Advisor and we do not recommend to buy/hold/sell any shares.
+We do not recommend to buy/hold/sell any shares.
 Please consult your financial advisor before investing.

 What is the kind of returns one can expect in investing in pre-IPO?